 The thing about sunscreen

 Sunscreen is made to protect your skin.
 Unfortunately, some sunscreens contain allergenic ingredients.
-The sunscreen is also more allergenic the higher the factor.
+The sunscreen can also be more allergenic the higher the factor.
 Another sunscreen-bummer we tend to make is using the wrong amount.
 Therefore, we always recommend buying certified sunscreen and using them as recommended below.

 What factor should I use?